couchbaselabs/dcp-documentation/upr_design_spec.md

 **Not possible!** If the replica saw a master with the failover ID after `cafebabe`, it's impossible for the current master to still be at `cafebabe`, since it would have had to not be master, then become master and generate a new failover ID.

-## UPR in action on Cluster
+## UPR in action on a Cluster

 Here is a three node cluster with replica failovers and new nodes being added.

 First we have server A as the master of partition 1.
 In the real world, Server A will be master of many partitions and most of the operations here will be happening with multiple partitions.

-The clients in the example are replicas, so they don't need a ringbuffer to rollback since they already have a built in log of changes with the by_sequence btree.
+The clients in the example are replicas, so they don't need a ringbuffer to rollback since they already have a built-in log of changes with the by_sequence btree.

 ### Initialization